 I teach a wide variety of courses in the math department including Finite Mathematics with Calculus; Statistics for Business, Economics, and Management; Intermediate Statistics; Calculus; Linear Algebra; Differential Equations; Probability; Numerical Analysis; and Research Experience in Mathematics.
 In addition to teaching, I enjoy advising students on independent research projects and senior theses, as well as attending students' concerts, plays, sporting events, and other extracurricular activities.

 Outside of research and teaching, I enjoy working with students in various ways.
-I am a Principal Investigator on a National Science Foundation Research Experiences for Undergraduates grant in which my colleagues and I mentor nine undergraduate students in mathematical research at Ithaca College during the summer months.
-If you are interested in learning more about this opportunity, please visit our webpage.
+I am a Principal Investigator on a National Science Foundation Research Experiences for Undergraduates grant in which my colleagues and I have mentored twenty-seven undergraduate students in mathematical research at Ithaca College during the summer months in 2021-2023.
+If you are interested in learning more about this program, please visit our webpage.
 With other colleagues, I help coordinate and administer the mentoring of incoming math majors and also the IC Women in Math Day, which helps attract and retain young women in mathematics; both of these programs are supported by the Tensor grant awarded by the Mathematical Association of America.
 I also advise students in the annual Mathematical Contest in Modeling sponsored by the Consortium for Mathematics and Its Applications.
 Preparations for this four-day contest typically take place in the fall semester, but contact me anytime if you are interested.